DefinitelyTyped/DefinitelyTyped/types/gapi.client.compute/readme.md

 await gapi.client.instances.setMetadata({ instance: "instance", project: "project", zone: "zone",  });

 /*
+Changes the minimum CPU platform that this instance should use.
+This method can only be called on a stopped instance.
+For more information, read Specifying a Minimum CPU Platform.
+*/
+await gapi.client.instances.setMinCpuPlatform({ instance: "instance", project: "project", zone: "zone",  });

+/*
 Sets an instance's scheduling options.
 */
 await gapi.client.instances.setScheduling({ instance: "instance", project: "project", zone: "zone",  });